Huegoxaga/notes/os/linux.md

   - Although this command does all the things `make` will do, it is recommanded to run `make` first.
 - `truncate -s 0 syslog` truncate text file
 - `tail -f /var/log/syslog` view log from the buttom
+  - The `-f` option causes tail to not stop when end of file is reached, but rather to wait for additional data to be appended to the input
+  - `tail -3 /var/log/syslog` view last 3 lines of the log
+  - `tail /var/log/syslog` view last 10 lines of the log, by default
+- `head -3 /var/log/syslog` view first 3 lines of the log
+  - `head /var/log/syslog` view first 10 lines of the log, by default

 ### Access Control